 This is the first blog in a series that discusses the importance of logo design for small businesses and some best practices in finding the right voice for your logo.
 Do you know what your logo should say about you?

-“All I need is a logo!”, Maybe you’ve said it or you’ve even thought it.
-“After all once I have a logo for my business I have something I can put on my website, business cards, packaging, signage, social media pages and letterhead.
-Once I have a logo I can brand everything easily.”
-This is a common misconception about the role and use of a logo that is often made when it comes to starting a business brand.
+“All I need is a logo!”, Maybe you’ve said it, or you’ve even thought it.
+“After all, once I have a logo for my business, I have something I can put on everything.
+I can put it on my website, business cards, packaging, signage, social media pages and letterhead.
+Once I have a logo, I can brand everything easily.”
+Unfortunately, this is a common misconception about the role and use of a logo often made when starting a business brand.

 Your logo is the identifier under which your business operates.
 It’s like the flag of your own personal country complete with its own culture, beliefs and supporters.

 Your logo is the identifier under which your business operates.
-It’s like the flag of your own personal country complete with its own culture, beliefs and supporters.
+It’s like the flag of your own personal country, complete with its own culture, beliefs and supporters.
 It should speak volumes about your purpose, knowledge, character and ability to communicate as a business.
-Your logo tells the world what kind of business you run and what kind of business you aspire to create.
+A good logo tells the world what kind of business you run and what type of business you aspire to create.
 It is for all these reasons that extra care and effort should be taken when approaching logo design.
-Stay tuned for the next blog What does your logo say about you?
-Insight ONE: My logo says “I am deliberate and purposeful”

 Want to read more?
 Check out the next article in the series – What does your logo say about you?
 Insight ONE: My logo says, “I am deliberate and purposeful.”

 Need help executing your logo designs?
 Connect with me by email through my Cyan Bold Design website.